 Submitting suggestions and clarifying questions

-The submission of bids for the Tender will be carried out online, through the Yahalom system, unless the Offeror determines in the notice to be published on the Tender Publication page on the Government Procurement Administration website (hereinafter: the "Tender Page") another method of submission in the Tender.
-In such a case, the Bidders must act in accordance with the instructions that were published by the Offeror on the Tender Page.
+The submission of bids for the Tender will be carried out online, through the Yahalom system, or through submitting to the designated electronic mailbox : ElectronicTenderBox@economy.gov.il

+In such a case, the Bidders must act in accordance with the announcement which will be published on the tender publication page on the website of the Government Procurement Administration (hereinafter: "the tender page") as well as according to this tender documents.

-A link to the system for submitting bids in the Tender will be published on the Tender Page.
-A bidder who wishes to ask clarifying questions and submit its bid in the Tender is required to click on the link "Submit questions and proposals" on the Tender Page, which will forward the Bidder to the system.
+A link to the system for submitting bids in the Tender as well as the desginated email address will be published on the Tender Page.
+A bidder who wishes to ask clarifying questions and submit its bid in the Tender is required to click on the link "Submit questions and proposals" on the Tender Page, which will forward the Bidder to the system, or alternatively, can send the questions to the designated email box.

+Bid submission procedure using a designated email box:

+It is the Offeror's responsibility to send it's bid to the designated email box by the deadline for submitting bids.
+Bids received after the deadline will not be opened by the tender committee and will be disqualified.

+An offeror may update it's offer as long as the deadline for submitting an offer has not passed.

+An offeror in this tender has the sole responsibility to submit the bid before the deadline for submitting bids.

+If, after bids have been submitted in the box, the ordering party makes a change in the tender documents (with the exception of a change in the tender dates), the bids that were in the box will be cancelled.
+And the offeror who wishes to submit his offer in accordance with the updated tender conditions will be required to resubmit.

 The process of submitting proposals in the system includes 2 stages:

 Identification of the party submitting the bid through the government identification system.